 3. BARK&SPARK No Poo Chews for Dogs

-Some dogs with digestive issues also develop unwanted habits like stool eating, which can be distressing for owners.
-A supplement that addresses both digestive health and behavioral deterrence offers a practical solution.
+Some dogs with digestive issues also develop unwanted habits like eating their own stool, which can be distressing for owners.
+A targeted deterrent chew can help address both the behavior and the underlying digestive health.

-BARK&SPARK No Poo Chews are formulated to discourage stool eating while supporting gut health with probiotics and digestive enzymes.
-They're ideal for dogs struggling with both loose stools and coprophagia, and for owners seeking an easy, treat-like supplement.
+BARK&SPARK No Poo Chews are formulated to discourage stool eating while supporting gut health with added probiotics and digestive enzymes.
+This product is especially useful for households struggling with coprophagia and looking for a dual-purpose solution.

 - Probiotics and enzymes: Supports nutrient absorption and gut balance